jsofra/bin-packing-blog/blog.md

 # Balancing Spark – Bin Packing to Solve Data Skew

 Here at Silverpond we love our [functional programming](https://en.wikipedia.org/wiki/Functional_programming), so much so that we are helping  run Melbourne's first functional programming conference, [Compose](http://www.composeconference.org/).
-So of course we use [Spark](http://spark.apache.org/) for large, scalable batch processing jobs.
+So [Spark](http://spark.apache.org/) seemed like a natural fit for large, scalable batch processing jobs.
 Recently I worked with some of our resident data scientists on large-scale electrical meter data analysis.
 My job was to write a harness to run a number of candidate models, written in Python.
 The models needed to run over all the smart meter data in the electricity network using [PySpark](http://spark.apache.org/docs/latest/api/python/index.html).
 PySpark is the [Python](https://www.python.org/) API to [Apache Spark](http://spark.apache.org/docs/latest/index.html).

 An issue I ran into fairly early on in our adventures in Spark land was data skew.
 The uneven distribution of workload that ensued made for inefficient clusters.
 Having tangled with this beast I came through the other side with my fair share of cuts and bruises.
 So am I now dusting myself off and ready to share some lessons learned.
 I’ll share how I identified the data skew to the two solutions I tried (repartitioning and bin packing) and finally their effects on processing times.

 All the example code for this blog post can be found on github at [https://github.com/jsofra/bin-packing](https://github.com/jsofra/bin-packing).